otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    the [Prekey Profile](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-profile)
    section of the OTRv4 specification for details.
-It must create a Prekey Profile for each local long-term public key it has, and sign the Prekey Profile with the respective one.
+It must create a Prekey Profile for each local long-term public key it has, and sign the Prekey Profile with the respective key.
 1. Client creates Prekey Messages, as defined in OTRv4 specification.
 See the [Prekey message](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-message) section of the OTRv4 specification for details.